PulpFest

 Is there a cut-off date for advance registrations?

-No advance registrations for PulpFest 2024 will be accepted after Sunday, July 28, 2024.
-Our Paypal page will shut down at 10 p.m. eastern time on that day.
-Anyone wishing to register for PulpFest 2024 after July 28 will have to do so at the door.
+No advance registrations for PulpFest 2025 will be accepted after Sunday, August 3, 2025.
+Our Paypal page will shut down at 10 p.m.
+Eastern time on that day.
+Anyone wishing to register for PulpFest 2025 after August 3 will have to do so at the door.
 A full weekend membership paid at the door will cost $50.

 You’ll be able to pay for your registration at the door using cash, check, or credit card.

 A full weekend registration at the door will cost $50.
-Early-bird shopping privileges on August 1 will be provided free of charge if you are staying at the DoubleTree.
+Early-bird shopping privileges on August 7 will be provided free of charge if you are staying at the DoubleTree.
 If you desire early-bird privileges and are staying elsewhere, the cost will be an additional $30 above your full-weekend registration fee of $50.
+You will need to show proof that you are staying at the DoubleTree.

 Do children have to register for the convention?